GreptimeTeam/docs/docs/user-guide/supported-protocols/http-api.md

 ### Parameters and Result for Python scripts

-`/scripts` accepts a query parameter name for naming the script and processes the POST method body as the script file content.
+`/scripts` accepts query parameters schema and name for naming the script and processes the POST method body as the script file content.

 `/run-script` runs the compiled script and returns the output which is the same as the query result in /sql API.